saguileran/MD-SCPI/Reports/README.md

 - Display .nc files with chimera, Tools/MD/Ensemble Analysis/MD Movie, it generates a movie of the system

 ```
-scp sebas@nascimento:path_to_MD_folder/*.nc ./
+scp user_name@server_name:path_to_files/files ./    # copy from server to local
+scp ./files_to_copy user_name@server_name:path_to/  # copy from local to server
 ```

-- Run equilibrium process with amber (equil.in)
+- Run minimization process with amber (min, heat, ando density input files)
-- Define and run the production process (prod.in), adapat parameter to get the best performance in GPU
+- Define and run the production process (equil and prod input files), adapat parameter to get the best performance in GPU
 - automaging process: This add the periodical boundary conditions for the molecules inside the box

 ```